Professor of Behavioural Science, Director of the Behavioural Research Centre (BRC) at Huddersfield Business School.

 Petko is Professor of Behavioural Science at Huddersfield Business School.
 He was formerly an Associate Professor at Kingston University London.
 He has also worked at University College London, The University of Tokyo, Tokyo Institute of Technology, The University of Warwick and City, University of London.

-Petko is also the founder and director of the interdisciplinary Behavioural Research Centre (BRC) at the Huddersfield Business School.
+Petko is the founder and Director of the interdisciplinary Behavioural Research Centre (BRC) at the Huddersfield Business School.
 His research interests cover all aspects in the field of behavioural science/economics: risk and human behaviour, judgement and decision-making, experimental psychology and economics, artificial intelligence and learning, research methods, statistics, behavioural forecasting and agent-based mathematical modelling.

 Petko has also been awarded several behavioural science research grants from ESRC, the British Academy, Nuffield Foundation, Japan Society for the Promotion of Science, and The Leverhulme trust.
 He is also an associate editor for Frontiers in Psychology and member of several International scientific societies.